-- Table: Preferred tomato cultivars for home gardening in Florida (PDF)
+- On Gardening Solutions: Preferred tomato cultivars for home gardening in Florida (PDF, table)

 Scout early and often

 The best way to prevent small problems from becoming major issues is to check your plants regularly for early warning signs of insect infestation and diseases.
-For more information on problems and pests, read Tomatoes in the Florida Garden.
+For more information on problems and pests, read Tomato Insect Pest Management on Gardening Solutions.

 Like all plants, tomatoes need certain nutrients in order to grow, so fertilizing with a 6-8-8 or similar type of fertilizer will help your plants succeed.
 You can use either a liquid fertilizer solution or a granular fertilizer, preferably in controlled-release form.
 You should fertilize at planting time and then regularly throughout the growing season.